-EMC's Environmental Policy
+EMC's Sustainability Policy

 The EMC is committed to minimise its ecological footprint, implementing sustainable practices, and behaving as an example of good environmental practice for our members and other cultural networks.

-Read the EMC Environmental Policy
+Read the EMC Sustainability Policy

 SHIFT eco-certificate